leaflabs/www.leaflabs.com/pages/about.md

 toolchain integration, functional and human-readable peripheral libraries, and hardware platforms that met the common sense expecations of modern folks.
-After several production pitfalls and financial droughts, in 2010 the team finally released the Maple and Maple Mini boards with a open source software development toolchain.
+After several production pitfalls and financial droughts, in 2010 the team finally released the Maple and Maple Mini boards with an open source software development toolchain.

-Around this time most of the team had graduated from college, and some spun off into high-end audiophilia, theoretical condensed matter physics, and other such non-sense.
-The remaining Leafers were joined by Marti and has embarked on a series of increasingly ambitious and interesting contract jobs.
+Around this time most of the team had graduated from college, and some spun off into high-end audiophilia, theoretical condensed matter physics, and other such nonsense.
+The remaining Leafers were joined by Marti and have embarked on a series of increasingly ambitious and interesting contract jobs.

 <!-- TODO: image of seeed assembly here -->